saharsmd/ShearForce/README.md

 # Installation via Docker
 You can install Chaste by following the steps mentioned in [Docker Github Repo](https://github.com/Chaste/chaste-docker).
-Once your container launched successfully, you can start building the project as follows:<br/>
+Once your container launched successfully, you can start building the project as follows:

 First you should clone the respitoraty to the user projects directory.

     cd projects